ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    network traffic makes it difficult to intercept data transferred between nodes over OTN-channelized links.

-   In OTN the (General Communication Channel) GCC is used for OAM functions such as performance monitoring, fault detection, and signaling.
+   Within OTN environments, the (General Communication Channel) GCC is used for OAM functions such as performance monitoring, fault detection, and signaling.
 The GCC control channel should be secured using a suitable mechanism.